emilycheatham/p1_yoga_for_you/README.md

 - **Sign Up section**

 This section allows for users to ask an enquiry about one or more yoga class.
 It also allows for users to sign up for a class.
 Thy can select one or multiple class types.
-They can only do an enqury or sign up, not both.
+They can only do an enquiry or sign up, not both.
 This form is responsive to different devices.

 ![Signup-mobile](assets/images/readme/sign-up-mobile.png)